 After leukodystrophy has been considered as a possible diagnosis, establishing which kind of leukodystrophy is present usually entails obtaining an adequate medical and exhaustive family history, performing physical and neurologic examinations, reviewing magnetic resonance imaging (MRI) findings of the brain, but also pursuing specialized laboratory testing, such as molecular genetic testing.

 MRI of the head represents the most important supporting test in a patient that is suspected of having a leukodystrophy.
 Minimal requirements for a standard interrogation are T1 and T2-weighted, as well as fluid-attenuated inversion-recovery (FLAIR) images.

 However, since leukodystrophies habitually present before any obvious clinical and radiologic features are obvious, current strategies for diagnosis based exclusively on MRI criteria are deficient.
 Furthermore, MRI-based diagnostic approaches have not been evaluated for their sensitivity and specificity, and are highly dependent on skilled interpretation.

-Patients with leukodystrophies are gravely affected by the disease: almost half of them require feeding tubes, and just over half are ever able to walk independently.
-Although primary treatment is usually not an option, management of symptoms can ameliorate the comfort of individuals with these disorders.
+Patients with leukodystrophies are gravely affected by the disease, with almost half requiring feeding tubes, and just over half are ever able to walk independently.
+Although primary treatment is usually not an option, the management of symptoms can ameliorate the comfort of individuals with these disorders.

-The prognosis in the end depends on the specific type of leukodystrophy, albeit clinical cognizance of late-onset leukodystrophies should be strengthened, as new therapeutic modalities have been researched and developed (such as gene therapy, enzyme replacement, and stem cell transplantation).
+The prognosis ultimately depends on the specific type of leukodystrophy, albeit clinical cognizance of late-onset leukodystrophies should be strengthened, as new therapeutic modalities have been researched and developed.
+Some of the novel treatment approaches include gene therapy, enzyme replacement, and stem cell transplantation.